koonix/grub-entries/README.md

 With the `-g` option it also adds a glyph to the entries.

-Arch Linux users can get it from the AUR: `paru -S grub-entries-git`
+Arch Linux users can get it from the AUR: `paru -S grub-entries-git`.

+Otherwise, clone the repository and run `sudo make install`.